dxwc/vidlist/README.md

-**NOTICE: current version of the code has an unidentified bug that removes video.
-I will try to get it fixed as soon I can**

 A simple command line program to subscribe to youtube channels and view link/thumbnail of videos in a locally generated html page.
 No youtube/google account needed.